Japanese film posters of 10 iconic David Lynch projects

 Somewhat unconventionally, Lynch’s popularity began to significantly rise in Japan at a time when his pioneering TV show Twin Peaks became a hit.
 What ensued was a rather interesting relationship between Lynch’s unconventional work and the fandom of a certain Japanese subculture.

 After releasing his psychological horror film Twin Peaks: Fire Walk with Me, a project that served as a prequel to the TV show, Lynch was reacting to generally negative reviews from the US and the UK.
 However, the film began to rise in notoriety in Japan and became a moderate success in the country.

-What followed was a number of Japanese specific releases from Lynch, starting with a series of Twin Peaks inspired commercials for Japanese coffee company Namoi.
-The short videos, which became a major hit, featured a Japanese man searching the town of Twin Peaks for his missing wife.
+What followed was a number of Japanese specific releases from Lynch, starting with a series of Twin Peaks inspired commercials for the coffee company Namoi.
+The short videos, which became a major hit, featured a local man searching the town of Twin Peaks for his missing wife.